 - Comfort Food: The heartiness of this soup taps into the universal love for comfort food, especially during colder seasons.

 One of the best things about this delicious split pea and barley soup with butternut squash is that it is effortless and a one-pot meal.
-Here is a visual of the easy-to-find ingredients:
+It's herby, so adjust it to your liking.
+Here is a visual of the easy-to-find ingredients.
+See the recipe card for quantities.

 - Olive oil: If you are avoiding oil or want an even lower calorie version of this soup, substitute sautéing in oil with vegetable broth.